bitrix24/b24restdocs/api-reference/crm/deals/crm-deal-list.md

 - `<` — less than
 - `@` — IN, an array is passed as the value
 - `!@` — NOT IN, an array is passed as the value
 - `%` — LIKE, substring search.
-The `%` symbol in the filter value does not need to be passed.
-The search looks for the substring in any position of the string
+The `%` character in the filter value does not need to be passed.
+The search looks for a substring in any position of the string
 - `=%` — LIKE, substring search.
-The `%` symbol needs to be passed in the value.
+The `%` character needs to be passed in the value.
 Examples:
     - `"mol%"` — searches for values starting with "mol"
     - `"%mol"` — searches for values ending with "mol"
     - `"%mol%"` — searches for values where "mol" can be in any position